 Christiansen and Dale (2004) conducted a set of simulations to investigate whether cultural evolution could result in the recruitment of cues to facilitate the learning of more complex linguistic structure.
-As learners, they employed simple recurrent networks (SRNs, Elman 1990), a type of connectionist model that implements a domaingeneral learner with sensitivity to complex sequential structure in the input.
-A crucial feature of this model is that it is self-supervised: it learns from predicting the next element in a sequence and thus learns from comparing its predictions to what actually occurs next.
-This model has been successfully applied to the modeling of both language processing (e.g. Elman 1993) - including multiple-integration (Christiansen, Allen & Seidenberg 1998; Christiansen, Dale & Reali 2010) - and sequential learning (e.g. Botvinick & Plaut 2004).
-As a model of human performance, the SRN has been shown to closely mimic the processing of different kinds of recursive linguistic constructions (Christiansen & Chater 1999; Christiansen & MacDonald 2009) as well as the sequential learning of nonadjacent dependencies (Misyak, Christiansen & Tomblin 2010).
-In addition, the SRN has been applied to the modeling of potential coevolution between language and learners (Batali 1994).
+As learners, they employed simple recurrent networks (SRNs, Elman, 1990); a type of connectionist model that implements a domain-general learner with sensitivity to complex sequential structure in the input.
+This model is trained to predict the next element in a sequence and thus learns in a self-supervised manner from violations of its own expectations regarding what should come next.
+The SRN model has been successfully applied to the modeling of both language processing (e.g., Elman, 1993)-including multiple-integration in speech segmentation (Christiansen, Allen & Seidenberg, 1998) and syntax acquisition (Christiansen, Dale & Reali, 2010)-as well as sequential learning (e.g., Botvinick & Plaut, 2004).
+As a model of human performance, the SRN has been shown to closely mimic the processing of different kinds of recursive linguistic constructions (Christiansen & Chater, 1999; Christiansen &

+MacDonald, 2009) as well as the sequential learning of nonadjacent dependencies (Misyak, Christiansen & Tomblin, 2010).
+In addition, the SRN has also been applied to the modeling of potential co-evolution between language and learners (Batali, 1994).

-The languages, on which the models were trained, were generated by small context-free grammars, each derived from the grammar skeleton illustrated in Table 1.
+The languages, on which Christiansen and Dale's models were trained, were generated by small context-free grammars, each derived from the grammar skeleton illustrated in Table 1.
 The curly brackets indicate that the order of the constituents on the right-hand side of a rule can be either as is (head-first) or in the reverse order (head-final).
 The SRNs were expected to use the distributional information afforded by the order of words in the sentences as a cue to the underlying structure of the language.
 As additional cues to linguistic structure, the languages could recruit a constituent cue and a lexical cue.
-The constituent cue was an additional input unit that could mark phrase boundaries by being activated following the constituents from a particular phrase structure rule (e.g. N (PP) #, where "#" indicates the activation of the constituent cue after the NP and optional PP).
-The lexical cue was another input unit that could be coactivated with any of the 24 words in the vocabulary.
+The constituent cue was an additional input unit that could mark phrase boundaries by being activated following the constituents from a particular phrase structure rule (e.g., N (PP) #, where "#" indicates the activation of the constituent cue after the NP and optional PP).
+The lexical cue was another input unit that could be co-activated with any of the 24 words in the vocabulary.
 Thus, there were three potential sources of information for learning about the structure of a language in the form of distributional, constituent, and lexical cues.